 Note: Please understand that you are not making a commitment to becoming a Buddhist by saying these Refuges and Precepts for the time of this retreat.
 These WILL help your practice because taking the Refuges and Precepts each day is done to remind us to not do unwholesome actions which will make guilt or remorse arise and adversely affect our meditation.
 We say things three times so that we never forget there are three parts to Buddhism: The Buddha. who was the original Master teacher, The Dhamma which means the teaching itself, and The Sangha meaning those monks and nuns of all traditions who have sacrificed everything to preserve and keep the Dhamma alive.

 Taking the Refuges means that you are paying respect to the Buddha because he discovered the way to the cessation of suffering.
 You are paying respect to the teachings which still work and can still relieve suffering.
 You are paying respect to the Monastics who constantly work to research, practice, preserve and teach others in hopes of leading a way to more Peace in this world.

 Note on Sitting: If your meditation is going well then please sit longer.
 This is not a "sit one hour; walk one hour" practice.
 You start with 30min/30min, and the sitting part of the practice expands as your ability and your comfort level increases.
 If the sitting is going well your progress will go deeper the longer you sit so don't get up unless you must.
 If you use a timer make sure it is a timer that won't need to be turned off manually if you decide to ignore the bell and sit longer.
 We suggest a chair for sitting but its up to you.

 IN THE EVENING

-Bhante will do the first talk live on Zoom - but otherwise follow this playlist.
-Bhante may give an additional talk but we will notify you of any schedule changes.
+We will do the first talk live on Zoom - but otherwise follow this playlist.

 Use Play List from YouTube: A 9 Day Online Retreat - YouTube Bookmark this